 Recognising the signs of a failing water pump can save you a lot of money in repair costs if it is changed before it fails completely.

-Symptoms of a bad water pump
+6 Signs of a bad Or Failing Vehicle water pump

 Water pumps tend to fail slowly over hundreds or even thousands of miles.
 They generally start to show symptoms of failure long before they actually give up completely.